SaabirMohamed/HandyScripts/README.md

 * Syntax : ` $./wrapEachWordInHtml /<div/> /<p/> `

 > Yes, you must pass it in the command line exactly like that(for now) with escape chars
-Will Update the code ... handle just div, p, span, td,  [so any tag can be used even custom components] maybe concat to the past in args in the cpp....later
+Will Update the code ... handle just div, p, span, td,  [any tag can be used even custom components] maybe concat to the past in args in the cpp....later

 #### The files in this repo are just for my specific use cases (others may find them handy too )